RakhithJK/dbeaver-dbeaver-wiki/Accessibility-Guide.md

 DBeaver offers you the ability to use most of its features with a keyboard and screen readers.
-Here you will find guidelines on how to use DBeaver without a mouse in some common cases.
+Here you will find a guidelines on how to use DBeaver without a mouse in some common cases.

 **Note: DBeaver is tested mainly for use with NVDA screen reader and Windows keyboard shortcuts.**